rehanvdm/serverless-website-analytics/docs/API.md

   CloudFront(`cloudfront.net`) and Cognito(`auth.us-east-1.amazoncognito.com`) domains.
 You can read the website URL from the stack output.
 - `observability`: Adds a CloudWatch Dashboard and Alarms if specified.
+- `rateLimit`: Adds a rate limit to the Ingest API and Frontend/Dashboard API.
+Defaults to 200 and 100 respectively.

 For a full list of options see the [API.md](https://github.com/rehanvdm/serverless-website-analytics/blob/main/docs/API.md#api-reference-) docs.